Map of the site

 Other caves of the second group are less interesting, for the most part, representing incomplete excavations.

 - Aurangabad Caves, Archaeological Survey of India.
 The web page not active now, it was accessed on April 24, 2010.

 India is the seventh-largest country in the world by area, and, naturally, such a large area contains a huge amount of exciting attractions…

 Wondermondo considers that India is the second richest center of architectural heritage in the world after Europe and maybe no single country in the world can match it in this respect.

 Buddhism is one of the world religions and at the same time is a spiritual philosophy with diverse traditions, beliefs, and practices.
 There exists a rich tradition of architecture expressed in Buddhist temples and monasteries.

 Rock-cut architecture is a very ancient form of architecture – the oldest structures are more than 5 thousand years old.
 The resistivity of the natural stone and the constant climate inside these structures has preserved many art values around the world.

 288 pages, 115 illus. in color and 334 in monochrome half-tone and 58 line drawings.

-The beautiful State of Maharashtra is blessed with thousands of temples which include those dedicated to Jyotir Lingams, Shakti Peetams and Ashta Vinayak.
-With Temples of Maharashtra – A Travel Guide, we embark on a spiritually fulfilling journey to some of the most sacred places of worship that dot the map of the State with tremendous diversity, traversing along rugged mountain ranges and banks of holy rivers to rural interiors and the urban expanse of metropolitan cities.
+The beautiful State of Maharashtra is blessed with thousands of temples which include those dedicated to Jyotir Lingams, Shakti Peetams, and Ashta Vinayak.
+With Temples of Maharashtra – A Travel Guide, we embark on a spiritually fulfilling journey to some of the most sacred places of worship that dot the map of the State with tremendous diversity, traversing along with rugged mountain ranges and banks of holy rivers to rural interiors and the urban expanse of metropolitan cities.